Cyclone Idai and the impact of climate change on agriculture

 Jane: I would recommend getting involved with the FAST because it’s great for your school to get involved with a charity and you might get a chance to go to Africa!
 Also, the money you raise really helps people to get their lives back on track.
 For me getting involved in the FAST helped me feel like I’m helping a lot of people.
 I really want to make a difference in the world, I don't want to live a life and not do anything with it!

-Sign up for this year’s Concern FAST which takes place on 24 November.
+Get involved and sign up for this year’s Concern FAST which takes place in November.